-The Police & Crime Commissioners for Surrey, Sussex and Thames Valley have worked together to commission a single support service for all three police areas.
-This contract provides a contact centre to assess victims’ needs and support to help them to cope and recover from their experiences.
+The Police & Crime Commissioner for Sussex commissioned a single support service to provide a contact centre to assess victims’ needs and support to help them to cope and recover from their experiences.

 Within Sussex, this contract also provides local support services, delivered by Victim Support.
 This provision builds on previous, nationally-led arrangements, and also delivers further specialist services for young people and the most vulnerable victims.